Haldrion/rcos-status-updates/fall_2018/week_05.md

 ## Anything Blocking?

-> Need to get parts and get acess to door
+> Need to get parts and get access to door

 ## Notes